faahadq/Elementor-Ajax-Search-for-ShopWP-Pro-Plugin-/README.md

 5. **Configure Ajax Search Parameters**:

    - Inside the `ajax-search.js` file, you can customize the search parameters to match your specific requirements.
-For example, you may need to adjust the search URL and the way results are displayed.
+For example, you may need to adjust the search form ID and the way results are displayed.

 6. **Test Your Ajax Search**: